 Settlement near Knoxville, Tennessee

 On 9 July 1790 a North Carolina State Grant was issued to James Stuart for 200 acres in Hawkins County (later Knox County, Tennessee) on the north side of the Holston River “on a creek called Roseberry Creek”.
 1 This was not a military or preemptive grant, but rather a straightforward purchase.
 The land was located just north of the Holston River a few miles northeast of the settlement that became Knoxville and just a brisk walk (or paddle) from the area where Knox, Grainger, and Jefferson counties intersect the Holston River.
-Roseberry Creek, which is visible on modern maps emptying into the Holston near the modern settlement of Mascot, was named for William Roseberry who had a grant nearby just a few months earlier.
+Roseberry Creek, which is visible on modern maps emptying into the Holston near the present day settlement of Mascot, was named for William Roseberry who had a grant nearby just a few months earlier.

 In June 1792 Knox County was formed, and the grant was recorded there several years later on 20 January 1798.
 One of the earliest court records is a suit by a James Stewart (who may have been a different person) in January 1793 against Peter McNamee for a debt of $48.66.4

 The 1800, 1810 and 1820 censuses are completely missing, but a few tax lists still exist.5 James Stuart was listed on the 1799 tax list.
-6 The 1804 Knox County tax list shows James Sturt (sic) with 200 acres on Roseberry Creek and James Stuart Jr. separately taxed as a poll in the same district.
+6 The 1804 Knox County tax list shows James Sturt (sic) with 200 acres on Roseberry Creek and two white polls, and James Stuart Jr. separately taxed as a poll in the same district.
 In the same district was John Allen with 116 acres on Roseberry Creek; he may have been the father of Polly Allen who married Robert Stewart later that year.

 The next record of James Stewart is posthumous.
 His will, dated 14 January 1815 and proven on 10 April 1815, reads as follows: